Carnival in Tenerife 2025

 DSC01162

 Well, why not?
-Borrowed a friend’s underwear, put it on, and voila — costume ready.
+Borrowed some underwear from a girlfriend, put it on, and voila – costume ready.

 DSC06681

-Wonders of cutting and sewing.
+Wonders of sewing and tailoring.
 With just fabric and foam, you can make fake boobs and a Brazilian brown butt.

 DSC01339